• Skip to primary navigation

 Several factors rely on server performance including website traffic, each web page’s resources, and hosting solution in use.

-It is the responsibility of the developers to ensure that the webpage performance is not affected due to slow routing or database queries.
+The developers are responsible for ensuring that the webpage performance is not affected due to slow routing or database queries.

 Include Browser Caching